Unlocking staffing efficiency during peak travel seasons: Modelling people as assets with digital twins

 In traditional airline operations, staffing decisions are often based on historical data and static schedules.
 This leads to inefficiencies and the challenge of adapting when unexpected circumstances arise.

 Digital twins build on existing human knowledge and experience.
 This results in safe and trusted planning that helps contain costs and reduce volatility.
-By modelling people as assets within digital twins, airlines can adopt a proactive approach to staffing optimization.
+By modelling people as assets within digital twins, airlines can adopt a proactive approach to staffing optimisation.

 Dynamic resource allocation